HeuriGym: An Agentic Benchmark for LLM-Crafted Heuristics in Combinatorial Optimization: : An Agentic Framework for Heuristic Generation

 To better evaluate LLMs in this complex setting, we introduce a new metric, denoted as \solvesi, which tracks the LLM's ability to solve constrained problems within $i$ iterations:

-where $N$ is the total number of test instances, and $s \in \{$\RNum{1}, \RNum{2}, \RNum{3}$\}$ indicates the specific stage of the pipeline that the solution must pass.
-Each stage reflects a key milestone in agentic reasoning: \begin{itemize} \item \textbf{Stage I: Execution}.
+where $N$ is the total number of instances that are fed to LLMs as inputs, and $s \in \{$\RNum{1}, \RNum{2}, \RNum{3}$\}$ denotes the pipeline stage that the solution must pass, each representing a key milestone in agentic reasoning: \begin{itemize} \item \textbf{Stage I: Execution}.
 The generated program must compile or interpret correctly with all necessary libraries included, and successfully perform basic I/O operations (e.g., reading and writing files). \item \textbf{Stage II: Solution Generation}.
 The program must produce a non-empty output within the predefined timeout and adhere to the expected output format. \item \textbf{Stage III: Verification}.
 The solution must satisfy all problem-specific constraints, as checked by a problem-specific verifier. \end{itemize}

-However, \solvesi\ only indicates whether a \emph{feasible} solution is eventually produced through the iterative process -- it does not account for solution quality.
+However, \solvesi\ only indicates whether a \emph{feasible} solution is eventually produced through the iterative process---it does not account for solution quality.
 To address this, we additionally define separate metrics for quality and yield as follows:

-where $c_n$ and $c^\star_n$ represent the cost of the LLM-generated and expert-provided solutions, respectively, and $\hat{N}$ is the number of instances that pass verification (Stage \RNum{3}) in the \emph{current} iteration.
-In this paper, we adopt the capped version of quality, which checks whether the LLM matches expert performance (up to a maximum of 1), though an uncapped version can also be used to measure cases where the LLM outperforms the expert.
+where $c_n$ and $c^\star_n$ represent the cost (i.e., the optimization objective) of the LLM-generated and expert-provided solutions, respectively, and $\hat{N}$ is the number of instances that pass verification (Stage \RNum{3}) in one iteration.
+We adopt the capped version of quality, which checks whether the LLM matches expert performance (up to a maximum of 1), though an uncapped version can also be used to measure cases where the LLM outperforms the expert.
 We define a unified metric, the \emph{Quality-Yield Index (QYI)}, as the harmonic mean of quality and yield.
-This formulation, analogous to the F-score~\cite{van1979information}, penalizes imbalanced values more strongly than the arithmetic mean:
+This formulation, analogous to the F-score~\citep{van1979information}, penalizes imbalanced values more strongly than the arithmetic mean:

-QYI captures both success rate and the relative quality of solutions, enabling holistic evaluation of an LLM's agentic reasoning capabilities, including its capacity for long-horizon planning and iterative refinement.
-Additionally, we can define a weighted QYI by averaging QYI scores across different problems, weighted by the number of instances in each, as an overall performance metric.
+where $\beta$ controls the relative importance of \textsc{Yield} compared to \textsc{Quality}.
+By default, we use $\beta=1$ in our evaluation. \textsc{QYI} captures both success rate and the relative quality of solutions, enabling holistic evaluation of an LLM's agentic reasoning capabilities, including its capacity for long-horizon planning and iterative refinement.
+Additionally, we define a weighted QYI by averaging QYI scores with weights proportional to the number of instances in each task, to provide an aggregate measure of overall LLM performance.
+Nevertheless, we continue to report per-problem \textsc{Quality} and \textsc{Yield} to enable clearer inspection of tradeoffs across individual tasks.